borilla/chai-in-viewport/README.md

 ## Introduction

-`chai-in-viewport` is an extension to the chai assertion library that provides new assertions to assert that a DOM element is within the browser's currently visible viewport (i.e. is not scrolled out of view)
+`chai-in-viewport` is an extension to the chai assertion library that provides a new assertion to check if a DOM element is within the browser's currently visible viewport (i.e. is not scrolled out of view)

 It is intended for use in integration tests that run in a browser or browser-like environment (e.g.